SoftIron/sibench/docs/source/examples.rst

 .. warning::

-    Sibench will automatically create and delete the bucket for you.
+    ``sibench`` will automatically create and delete the bucket for you.
 Avoid using an existing bucket.